xexax/mlmodels/README_usage.md

     search    :  search for the best hyperparameters of a specific model

-ml_test
+ml_test  --do
-  "search"    :  search for the best hyperparameters of a specific model
+    all            :  test all suites
+    model_sructure : only model structure